raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 const toBinaryUnfold = unfoldToList([0, R.get(multiplyByTwoWithRemainder)]);
 ```

-We have demonstrated another form of composition of invertible functions: Given a common base, `foldList` of an invertible function is the inversion of `unfoldToList` of its inversion.
+We have demonstrated another form of composition of invertible functions: Given a common base, `foldList` of an invertible function is the inverse of `unfoldToList` of its inverse.

 Let's add this to `R`: